stuartellis/stuartellis-site-hugo/content/articles/windows-golang-setup.md

 * [Node.js](https://nodejs.org/), the run-time for JavaScript
 * A database, such as [PostgreSQL](https://www.postgresql.org/)

-Go, Node.js and many other systems can use libraries that are written in C, so you should install a C compiler even if you do not write C code.
+You should also install a C compiler, even if you do not write C code.
+Go and Node.js packages can use libraries that are written in C, and these packages will require a C compiler to install themselves.

 Rather installing and updating these tools yourself, use a package manager.
 This tutorial explains how to set up the [Scoop](http://scoop.sh/)